 What is a Counterbalance Handle?

-The Problem with Traditional Mug Handles
+The Problem with Traditional Handles

+That's because the handles are curved almost perfectly to slip through your fingers.
 To keep the mug level, many people do one (or more) of the following:

-- Twist your wrist to compensate for the tilting mug
+- Twist your wrist to compensate

 -